High-Calorie Vegetarian Meals: 30 Healthy Dishes For You

 Bonus: celiacs can now have their pizza and eat it too!

-A great alternative to regular pizza.
+A great alternative to regular vegetarian pizza recipes.
 If you are gluten intolerant, this is especially for you!
 Never feel like you’re missing out again!

 Bonus: the perfect meal for busy weeknights